Knowledge Synthesis Grants

 - use effective knowledge mobilization methods to facilitate the sharing of research findings with cross-sectoral stakeholders and Indigenous rights-holders.

 Knowledge Synthesis Grants are not intended to support original research.
 Rather, they are intended to support the synthesis of existing research knowledge and the identification of knowledge gaps.
-This call is particularly focused on the state of research knowledge emerging over the past 10 years.
+This call is particularly focused on the state of research produced over the past 10 years.

-In support of the objectives above, Knowledge Synthesis Grants will help in identifying roles that the academic, public, private and not-for-profit sectors may play in developing and implementing robust policies, best practices and tools.
+In support of the objectives above, Knowledge Synthesis Grants will help identify roles that the academic, public, private, and not-for-profit sectors can play in developing and implementing robust policies, best practices and tools.